ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 # IBM Blockchain Platform for Multicloud Part 1 - Create a Blockchain Network

-## Section 1: Create a Blockchain lab overview
+## Section 1: Create a Blockchain Network lab overview

 You will use the IBM Blockchain Platform console in this lab to create a blockchain network.
 The network will consist of three organizations.